AEdgecombe/Poker-Bot-Hackathon/README.md

 I tried option 1 first.
 It works fine against weak bots.
 Buttttt....

-So I went with option 2 and called it The Monty Python.
+I went with option 2 and called it The Monty Python.

 ---